Faculty Rights Tip: What is HEERA?

 It covers employer-employee labor relations for the California State University and the University of California systems.
 (Different acts provide for community colleges, K-12, and other state employees.)
 HEERA is similar to the National Labor Relations Act, but it is tailored to public employees in the CSU and UC.

-HEERA provides a number of employee and union rights, including our right to collective bargaining.
-Additionally, HEERA sets out the steps in our bargaining process – including fact-finding.
-When we complete fact-finding, we can take job actions up to and including a strike.
-If you are wondering why we can’t hit the picket lines today, or what declaring impasse and requesting mediation means with regard to winning a fair contract, you can read all about the statutory processes that govern our fight for a just collective bargaining agreement in HEERA.
+When we complete factfinding (the stage of the bargaining process we are currently in), we can take job actions up to and including a strike.
+If you are wondering why we cannot hit the picket lines today, or what declaring impasse (as we did on August 7) and what mediation (which ended without a resolution on September 14) means with regard to winning a fair contract, you can read all about the statutory processes that govern our fight for a just collective bargaining agreement in HEERA.

 See the complete text of HEERA here.